What is ERR_NAME_NOT_RESOLVED in Chrome?

 - Then find the network troubleshooter option on the page and click on it.

 - It will try to detect any error, after that it will ask for the issue, select “I’m trying to reach a specific website or folder on a network”

-- After that follow the instruction and it will solve the issue
+- After that, follow the instructions and it will resolve the issue

 This method usually provides the solution to any network-related issue.
-But if it doesn’t produce any result, then try another method.
+But if it doesn’t produce any results, then try another method.

 3. Clear Browsing data